gwbres/cggtts/README.md

 [![crates.io](https://img.shields.io/crates/d/cggtts.svg)](https://crates.io/crates/cggtts)

-CGGTTS is a file format designed to describe the state of a local clock with respect to spacecraft that belong to GNSS constellation, ie., a GNSS timescale.
+CGGTTS is a file format designed to describe the state of a local clock with respect to spacecraft that belong to a GNSS constellation, ie., a GNSS timescale.
-Exchanging CGGTTS files allows direct clock comparison between two remote sites, by comparing how the clock behaves with respect to a specific spacecraft (ie., on board clock).
+Exchanging CGGTTS files allows direct clock comparison between two remote sites, by comparing how the clock behaves with respect to a specific spacecraft (more specifically, its onboard clock).

-This is called the _common view_ time transfer technique.
-Although it is more accurate to say CGGTTS is just the comparison method, what you do from the final results is up to end application.
-Usually, the final end goal is to have the B site track the A site and replicate the remote clock.
-It is for example, one option to generate a UTC replica.
+Exchanging CGGTTS files allows a posteriori _common view_ time transfer.
+Although, it is more accurate to say CGGTTS is just the comparison method, what you do from the final results is up to end application.

+One typical application of common view time transfer by means of CGGTTS files exchange, is to have a remote site track a reference site.
+It is often used in creating local copies of UTC times.

 CGGTTS is specified by the Bureau International des Poids & des Mesures (BIPM):
 [CGGTTS 2E specifications](https://www.bipm.org/documents/20126/52718503/G1-2015.pdf/f49995a3-970b-a6a5-9124-cc0568f85450)

+## File Revisions

-This library only supports revision **2E**, and will _reject_ other revisions.
+This library only supports revision **2E** (latest) and will _reject_ other revisions.

 ## Set of tools